tytydraco/Ludere/README.md

 - [RetroArch](http://buildbot.libretro.com/nightly/): LibRetro emulator cores for Android

 # Configuration
-- Copy `rom.properties.sample` to `rom.properties`
+- Copy `config/rom.properties.sample` to `config/rom.properties`
-- Edit `rom.properties` and change your configuration
+- Edit `config/rom.properties` and change your configuration
-- Place your rom at the project root directory called `rom` (configurable)
+- Place your rom in `config/`, usually named `rom` (configurable)
-- (Optional) Place your SRAM save file at `app/src/main/assets/save`
+- (Optional) Place your save state file at `config/save`
-- (Optional) Place your save state file at `app/src/main/assets/state`
+- (Optional) Place your SRAM save file at `config/state`

 # Building
+It is usually best to build a release build to reduce the total file size and improve performance.
+This method requires manual signing afterwards.
 - `./gradlew assembleRelease` (don't forget to zipalign and apksigner)

+For testing, simply use a debug build.
+It does not require any extra steps.
+- `./gradlew assembleDebug`